-- · Batteries are included. - · Remove batteries when depleted. - Install/replace the batteries according to the type and quantity stated in table below. - Do not mix old and new batteries.
-New batteries should be the same brand for best results. - Be sure to observe proper polarity (+/-) when installing or replacing the batteries.
+- · Batteries are included. - · Remove batteries when depleted. - Install/replace the batteries according to the type and quantity stated in table below. - Be sure to observe proper polarity (+/-) when installing or replacing the batteries.
 Damage due to improper battery installation may void the warranty on the product. - For remote control systems, maximize battery life by turning off the receiver when it is not in use. - For long periods of non-operation, remove batteries from all components for safety.

-Component Type of Battery Qty
+Component Type of Battery Qty.

 Ignitor AAA 1

 Remote Control AAA 2 or 3

 Remote Receiver AA 4

-\Note: Quantity depends on model of remote control.
+Note: Quantity depends on model of remote Control.